 What Are Prebiotics?

 Most people know what a probiotic is but what, exactly, is a prebiotic?
-Prebiotics are non-digestable but fermentable soluble fibers that stimulate the growth of beneficial gut flora or Bifidobacterium (bifidobacteria) in the colon.
+Prebiotics are non-digestable but fermentable soluble fibers that stimulate the growth of beneficial gut flora in the colon.
 I like to think of prebiotics as fertilizer for your friendly colonic bacteria.

 There are two types of prebiotics.
 Shorter-chain prebiotics like oligofructose that contain 2-8 links of saccharide per molecule.
 These are more apt to be fermented by colonic bacteria in the right side of the colon.
 Longer-chain molecules like inulin feed beneficial gut bacteria on the left side of the colon.
 A full-spectrum prebiotic like inulinFOS feeds both.

 A number of foods contain prebiotic-soluble fibers.
 Good sources include raw chicory root, raw Jerusalem artichoke, dandelion greens, raw garlic, raw leek and raw onion.
 While cooking will reduce the availability of these fibers for fermentation, I nevertheless highly recommend you include these foods in your diet.
 Just be aware that if gas or bloating is an issue for you, the fermentation of these foods by your colonic bacteria can cause a lot of discomfort and potential embarrassment if you know what I mean.
 And if you suffer from small-intestinal dysbiosis or fructose malabsorption, these foods can add to your discomfort so be careful.
 If this is a problem for you, cut back on the amount you eat or consider supplementing instead with a prebiotic powder.
-This allows you more control over the amount of FOS inulin you ingest as you heal your gut.
+This allows you more control over the amount you ingest.

 Prebiotics and Intestinal Function